Gaotrees/caffe-doc/Ubuntu-16.04-or-15.10-Installation-Guide.md

 Example: the unpacked directory content should be copied from /lib64 directory in the downloaded archive to /usr/lib/x86_64-linux-gnu/ and from /include directory to /usr/include/.

+In Kubuntu 16.04, you also need to enable the use of proprietary drivers (in System Settings -> Driver Manager).
+The previous best option was to use the Muon package manager for all software installations.
+There, you can find the NVIDIA driver and the Cuda Toolkit 7.5 package.
+(Thus far, Cuda Toolkit 8.0 has not appeared in this package manager.)
+The packages are given through the standard Canonical and Canonical Partners software sources (repositories).
+You need to install the Muon manager itself with the following command:

+    sudo apt-get install muon

 You can check your Ubuntu environment variables after the reboot, by executing the command:

 ```
 export
 ```

 Edit the Makefile.config in Caffe directory accordingly (as described in the config file itself) and recompile the Caffe to support the GPU computation.
-To recompile, first execute "make clean".
+To recompile, first execute ```make clean```.

 ----------------------------------------------------------------------------------------